mvelazc0/msInvader/README.md

 ### Configuration

 1. Open the `config.yaml` file located in the msInvader directory.
 2. Configure the `authentication` section with your Azure/M365 credentials.
-Refer to the [Authentication Section](../../wiki/msInvader-Configuration-File) guide for details.
+Refer to the [msInvader Configuration file](../../wiki/msInvader-Configuration-File) guide for details.
 3. Enable and configure the desired techniques in the `techniques` section.
-Each technique requires specific parameters, which are detailed in the [Supported Techniques](#supported-techniques) documentation.
+Each technique requires specific parameters, which are detailed in the [Supported Techniques](#../../wiki/Supported-Techniques) documentation.

 ## Step 3: Running msInvader